 If you’re going to share your life with someone, it’s important that you both know what you’re bringing to the table and how you can save for the future you want to build together.

-If they’re resistant for a long period of time then you may want to take a step back and try other approaches.
-Be sure to settle this before you start to build a future together.
+If they’re resistant for a long period of time, then you may want to take a step back and try other approaches.
+This is paramount so be sure to settle this before you start to build a future together.

-Inability to find a middle-ground
+Inability to find a middle ground

-Be sure to find the middle-ground before you get married and are slapped with major life decisions and bills from every corner.
+Be sure to find the middle ground before you get married and are slapped with major life decisions and bills from every corner.

 Unwillingness to manage and reduce debt

-Unless your partner is running a business with irregular income, this discrepancy and secrecy might be a red flag.
+Unless your partner is running a business with irregular income, this discrepancy and secrecy could well be a red flag.
 They might be hiding their debt, have spending problems, or in some cases – dating someone else at the same time (I’ve seen this happen to someone before!).
 If your partner is being exceptionally secretive, be sure to address this red flag before you progress any further.

 No savings or investments

-If your partner has no savings or investments, this will affect your future together, especially if either of you lose your job or if a health emergency occurs.
+If your partner has no savings or investments, this will no doubt affect your future together, especially if either of you lose your job or if a health emergency occurs.
 So be sure to look out for such habits and make sure you’re both saving, investing and planning financially for the future.